Sea of Thieves: Downloadable content

-Rare envisioned Sea of Thieves to be a "game as a service" and expected it to continue receiving updates for 10 years.
+Rare envisioned Sea of Thieves to be a "game as a service" and expected it to continue receiving updates for ten years.
 After the team had fixed most of the technical issues, they began looking at players' feedback and identified that players were complaining that there were not enough activities for them to participate in.
 Chapman stated that the team's strategy was to give players what they want, ensure that they fit within the Sea of Thieves universe, and "surprise" players.
-Rare has four teams of employees working in parallel to create the game's various expansions so that large content update can be released frequently while ensuring that sufficient development time can be given to each team.
-The team hoped to release a large content update every 6 weeks to 2 months, and used "Bilge Rat Adventures", which are time-limited challenges, to fill the gap between each expansion.
+Rare has four teams of employees working in parallel to create the game's various expansions so that large content updates can be released frequently while ensuring that sufficient development time can be given to each team.
+The team hoped to release a large content update every six weeks to two months, and used "Bilge Rat Adventures", which are time-limited challenges, to fill the gap between each expansion.
 The ultimate goal was to make the game "as big and successful as it can be".
-The first major expansion, The Hungering Deep, was developed within 2 months.
+The first major expansion, The Hungering Deep, was developed within two months.
 The second expansion, Cursed Sails, introduced skeleton ships controlled by artificial intelligence (AI).
 Despite being adamant about not doing so prior to the game's launch, the team decided to implement the feature as it was one of the biggest fan requests.
 The Anniversary update that added both Tall Tales and Arena mode was so massive that it was described as a "relaunch" for the game.
 All the expansions are free of charge as they did not want to divide the player base.

 Smuggler's Fortune, which was released in September 2019, added the Pirate Emporium, a new store that supports microtransactions.
 A new type of currency named "Ancient Coins" can be purchased from both the Xbox store and in-game.
 Rare released monthly updates and introduced new Tall Tales, new modes, new quests, and new features until December 2020.